 I started this website so that I could keep my three sons informed about my family history research while two of them were working abroad.
 Now that Google appears to have found the site and an unsuspecting visitor from beyond the usual handful of relatives may stumble across a page, perhaps I ought to explain my intentions.
 From the beginning I wanted to concentrate on the stories behind the names and dates; I included a family tree more to provide a structure for the narrative than as an end in itself.

-Recently I have begun to worry about the lack of references to sources, as seen on the best "proper" family history sites.
-Although I have them filed away at home, they are not evident on the website where I feel they would distract from my purpose, and take too long to add now.
-Generally speaking, if dates and relationships are listed without a source then the information comes from parish records, BMD certificates and census printouts.
-The few that still depend on transcripts are slowly being confirmed as time and opportunity arise.
-Any other sources are usually specified within the text of the page: wills, newspapers, books, Poor Law records, letters, and so on.
+Other sources are usually specified within the text of the page: wills, newspapers, books, Poor Law records, letters, and so on.
 For me, the very existence of a source is surprising enough to make it worth recording as part of the family story.
 I still find it amazing that the master of a Leith smack in 1822 should be identified in a letter to Sir Walter Scott from his publisher in London (see John Johnston page); or that a servant to a headmaster in 1841 should be recalled, with illustrations, in books written by Old Etonians (see Henry Finmore page).

-So, please use the contact email address if you want to question a source and I will provide the information, or own up to a transcript.
+So, please use the contact email address (contact@burgesses.info) if you want to question a source and I will provide the information, or own up to a transcript.
 Similarly, please contact me if you notice any errors, whether genealogical or historical; I try to check everything, but I'm not a historian.

 Latest additions: